sitthykun/smilelog/README.md

 # SmileLog

-It's gonna change the traditional tracking in another way.\
+It's gonna change the traditional tracing in another way.\
 What will it assist us:

 1. Colorise output
 2. Be able to stop any output via its public id
 3. Split each output with a big span and symbols
 4. Generate a new dynamic log filename
-5. Disable the entire tracking in a second
+5. Disable the entire tracing in a second
 6. 5 methods for 5 outputs

 It is available on **PyPi** store via https://pypi.org/project/SmileLog/